Chart Color Schemes

 Infrastructure

-No infrastructure changes significantly influence an area's performance.
-AreaSearch identified zero projects impacting this region.
-Notable initiatives include Victorian Desalination Plant Expansion, Additional VLocity Trains, Great Southern Offshore Wind Farm, and Level Crossing Removal Project (Melbourne).
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as potentially impacting this area.
+Notable projects include Victorian Desalination Plant Expansion, Additional VLocity Trains, Great Southern Offshore Wind Farm, and Level Crossing Removal Project (Melbourne).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.